 Understanding Airline Fare Types

-The airline industry is unique in that there are various airline fare types.
-Imagine this: 2 customers walk into a local consumer electronics store to a purchase a television.
+Airline fare types are not all created equal, even if the fare is for the exact same seat on a flight.
+Imagine this: 2 customers walk into a local consumer electronics store to purchase a television.
 They both walk out with the exact same TV—same size, same features, same model number but one customer is charged $350 more than the other.

 How Airline Pricing Policy Works

-A business traveler who is stuck to a strict schedule, for example, is likely willing to pay a much higher fare than a leisure traveler.
+A business traveler who is stuck to a strict schedule, for example, is likely willing to pay a much higher fare than a leisure traveler with flexible travel parameters.
 Airlines recognize that each passenger has a price threshold for purchasing an airline ticket—the maximum price a passenger is willing to pay for a seat.
 It’s the airlines’ job to figure out what that price threshold is, and to offer a price as close to that threshold, but without going over.
-(Yep, just like an episode of The Price is Right.)
+(Yep, just like The Price is Right!)

-Maximize occupancy rates.
-Unlike a television sitting in a consumer electronics store, airline inventory has a strict expiration date.
+Airline inventory has a strict expiration date.
 Once that expiration date is reached (the plane departs) any empty seats are lost revenue.
-Airlines are extremely motivated to fill those seats and will use historic data to figure out just how many discounted tickets they need to sell in advance while still having additional seats on hand for last minute business travelers.
+Airlines are extremely motivated to fill those seats and will use historic data to figure out just how many discounted tickets they need to sell in advance while still having additional seats on hand for last-minute business travelers.

 Intro to Airline Fare Types

 The main issue that most airlines face is this: maximizing passenger yield directly conflicts with maximizing occupancy rates.

 This type of airline fare is carefully-managed inventory allocated to air consolidators, travel agents, and online travel agencies.
-While published fares fluctuate daily and generally follow a traditional set of algorithms used to determine your price threshold, private fares generally remain the same price and can be sold anytime up to the advance purchase requirement—sometimes up to 3 days before departure
+While published fares fluctuate daily and generally follow a traditional set of algorithms used to determine your price threshold, private fares generally remain the same price and can be sold anytime up to the advance purchase requirement—sometimes up to 3 days before departure.

 Airlines can further protect their pricing structure by offering select agencies another type of airline fares—opaque fares.
 This airline fare type is used by the online travel agencies.
 Flights are sold to the public without identifying the airline or flight numbers until after the purchase is complete.
 Understand that when a client comes to you with a fare you cannot match, it is due to one of these 3 airline fare types—Published, Private, or Opaque.

-Let's break down these fare types a little more, shall we?☺️
+Let's break down these fare types a little more, shall we? 😊

-Airline Fare Type: Published Fares
+Airline Fare Type #1: Published Fares

 Published airfares are available through the airline directly and are also sold through any travel agency—both traditional and online.
 Published fares can fluctuate multiple times a day as the airline attempts to maximize revenue for a given flight.
 A published fare will generally be the same price whether purchased through a travel agency, online travel agency or through the airline directly.

-Airline Fare Type: Private Fares
+Airline Fare Type #2: Private Fares

 Private airfares were introduced as a way for airlines to sell excess inventory while keeping their advance purchase pricing structure intact.
 Private fares can be purchased through various travel agencies, both traditional and online.
 Private fares are generally given to agencies at a net price, meaning the fare sold to the customer will include a market-driven agency markup so the agency can make a profit.

-Airline Fare Type: Opaque Fares
+Airline Fare Type #3: Opaque Fares

 Opaque airfares offer additional protection to airlines that want to keep their traditional pricing structure intact.
 Opaque fares omit airline identification information until after the flight is purchased.
 The customer is not shown the airline, the flight number or the flight times until credit card information is entered and tickets are issued.
 Opaque fares can offer large discounts for the flexible traveler but are usually non-refundable and non-changeable.
 Opaque fares aren't readily accessible by travel agencies but are important to understand to help educate clients on why you're not able to offer that rate.